mkrnc/set-trie-datasets/experiment6/README.md

 The dataset [**msweb**]() stores the data about accessing the pages of two Web servers by random users.

-Each dataset is converted to a form of a multiset of sets and was adapted to meet the required format of [set-trie](https://bitbucket.org/isavnik/settrie/) and [inverted index](https://github.com/nick-ak96/InvertedIndex) benchmark programs.
+The dataset is converted to a form of a multiset of sets and was adapted to meet the required format of [set-trie](https://bitbucket.org/isavnik/settrie/) and [inverted index](https://github.com/nick-ak96/InvertedIndex) benchmark programs.

 The *raw* datafile represents the whole dataset converted to the form of a set of sets in a numeric representation.
 The sets in the file are in the original order.
 The *raw* file is used for sampling *train* and *test* datasets.
 The *train* part is used to initialize the data structure and the *test* part is used for querying.
 Since [set-trie](https://bitbucket.org/isavnik/settrie/) ignores duplicates they were eliminated before sampling.